Geography of Kolkata: Urban structure

 The Kolkata metropolitan area is spread over 1886.67 km2 and comprises 4 municipal corporations (Kolkata Municipal Corporation, Bidhannagar Municipal Corporation, Howrah Municipal Corporation and Chandernagore Municipal Corporation), 37 local municipalities (Bally Municipality is merged with Howrah Municipal Corporation and Rajarhat-Gopalpur Municipality is merged with Bidhannagar Municipal Corporation, so total number of municipalities becomes 37 from 39) and 24 panchayat samitis.
 The urban agglomeration encompassed 72 cities and 527 towns and villages, As of 2006.
 Suburban areas in the Kolkata metropolitan area incorporate parts of the following districts: Kolkata, North 24 Parganas, South 24 Parganas, Howrah, Hooghly and Nadia.
 Kolkata, which is under the jurisdiction of the Kolkata Municipal Corporation (KMC), has an area of 205 km2.
 The east–west dimension of the city is comparatively narrow, stretching from the Hooghly River in the west to roughly the Eastern Metropolitan Bypass in the east—a span of 9–10 km.
 The north–south distance is greater, and its axis is used to section the city into North, Central and South Kolkata.
 East Kolkata is also a section.

 North Kolkata

 North Kolkata is the oldest part of the city.
-Characterised by 19th-century architecture, all includes areas such as Shyambazar, Hatibagan, Maniktala, Kankurgachi, Rajabazar, Shobhabazar, Shyampukur, Tala, Sonagachi, Kumortuli, Bagbazar, Jorabagan, Burrabazar, Jorasanko, Phoolbagan, Ultadanga, Chitpur, Pathuriaghata, Cossipore, Belgachia and Sinthee.
+Characterised by 19th-century architecture, all include areas such as Dum Dum, Shyambazar, Hatibagan, Maniktala, Kankurgachi, Rajabazar, Shobhabazar, Shyampukur, Tala, Sonagachi, Kumortuli, Bagbazar, Jorabagan, Burrabazar, Jorasanko, Phoolbagan, Ultadanga, Chitpur, Nagerbazar, Lake Town, Bangur Avenue, Pathuriaghata, Cossipore, Belgachia, Sinthee and Baranagar.